okta/okta.github.io/_source/_docs/api/resources/users.md

 {% api_lifecycle beta %}

 A consent represents a user&#8217;s explicit permission to allow an application to access resources protected by scopes.
-Consents are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
+Consent grants are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
 When an application comes back and needs to get a new access token, it may not need to prompt the user for consent if they have already consented to the specified scopes.
-Consents remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.
+Consent grants remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

 >Hint: For all grant operations, you can substitute `me` for the `userId` to specify the user who already has a session in this org.